aerdei/ocp-4-priv-azure-arm-pipelines/README.md

-# OpenShift 4.6 private deployment using ARM templates and Azure Pipelines
+# OpenShift 4 deployment using ARM templates and Azure Pipelines
-An Azure Pipelines driven deployment of an internal OpenShift 4.6 cluster to Azure using ARM templates and an existing VNET relying on user defined routing.
+Azure Pipelines driven deployment of an internal OpenShift 4.6 cluster to Azure using ARM templates and an existing VNET relying on user defined routing.

 ## Prerequisites
 * [Azure subscription](portak.azure.com)